Leaves232/2230-USB4-SSD-Enclosure-Design/README.md

 For other tips, please refer to the ASM2464PD_PDX mptool instructions in the folder

+### Cooling Fan

+The cooling fan in the demo is obtained by cutting the cooling module of Lenovo Legion Pro2.

+You can connect it with flying wires, apply silicone grease and press it directly on the 2464 main controller.

 ### Congratulations, after completing the above steps you have a fully functional USB4 2230 SSD enclosure!